 The approach is not an emergency measure but is a long term, self-sustaining solution to significantly reduce the risk of future outbreaks in high-risk areas.
 WMP's Wolbachia method is also compatible with other methods such as insecticides and vaccines.

-In our other project sites, long-term monitoring shows that Wolbachia is self-sustaining at high levels in our international project sites up to eight years after release.
+Since 2011, we have been conducting field trials using our Wolbachia method around the world.
+Long-term monitoring shows that Wolbachia is self-sustaining at high levels in the majority of our international project sites.
 In areas where high levels of Wolbachia are present, we have not seen any dengue outbreaks.

 Since 2017 the World Mosquito Program has been working with Fijian health authorities to release mosquitoes in three locations across the country.